timecapsulellc/Capsule/readme.md

     "default_negative_prompt": "low quality",
     "default_positive_prompt": "",
     "default_styles": [
-        "Fooocus V2",
+        "Capsule V2",
-        "Fooocus Photograph",
+        "Capsule Photograph",
-        "Fooocus Negative"
+        "Capsule Negative"
     ]
 }
 ```

-Many other keys, formats, and examples are in `Fooocus\config_modification_tutorial.txt` (this file will be generated after the first launch).
+Many other keys, formats, and examples are in `Capsule\config_modification_tutorial.txt` (this file will be generated after the first launch).

 Consider twice before you really change the config.
-If you find yourself breaking things, just delete `Fooocus\config.txt`.
-Fooocus will go back to default.
+If you find yourself breaking things, just delete `Capsule\config.txt`.
+Capsule will go back to default.

 A safer way is just to try "run_anime.bat" or "run_realistic.bat" - they should already be good enough for different tasks.